Ekwofie2021/ToDoApp/README.md

   React app is use to create the FE Todo app,
   I used React Redux toolkit query instead of vanilla react redux to handle the data follow of the.

-  I should I have improve the frontend validation to displace the error coming back from the backend to the user and added test
+  I should have tested the frontend code